venom-blockchain/venom-blockchain.github.io/docs/standards/VEP/readme.md

 import VEPsTable from '@site/src/components/VEPsTable';

-In order to improve its offerings and provide a better user experience, Venom blockchain has drawn on TON Improvement Proposals to build features such as fungible and non-fungible tokens and interface definition.
+In order to improve its offerings and provide a better user experience, Venom blockchain has drawn on Everscale Improvement Proposals (TIPs) to build features such as fungible and non-fungible tokens and interface definition.
 However, we have also introduced our own VEPs, which are designed to address the specific needs and preferences of Venom users.

 ## Borrowed TIPs